Anti-predator adaptation: Mimicry and aposematism

 Mimicry occurs when an organism (the mimic) simulates signal properties of another organism (the model) to confuse a third organism.
 This results in the mimic gaining protection, food, and mating advantages.
 There are two classical types of defensive mimicry: Batesian and Müllerian.
 Both involve aposematic coloration, or warning signals, to avoid being attacked by a predator.

 In Batesian mimicry, a palatable, harmless prey species mimics the appearance of another species that is noxious to predators, thus reducing the mimic's risk of attack.
 This form of mimicry is seen in many insects.
 The idea behind Batesian mimicry is that predators that have tried to eat the unpalatable species learn to associate its colors and markings with an unpleasant taste.
 This results in the predator learning to avoid species displaying similar colours and markings, including Batesian mimics, which are in effect parasitic on the chemical or other defences of the unprofitable models.
 Some species of octopus can mimic a selection of other animals by changing their skin color, skin pattern and body motion.
-When a damselfish attacks an octopus, the octopus mimics a banded sea-snake.
+When a damselfish attacks an octopus, the octopus mimics a banded sea snake.
 The model chosen varies with the octopus's predator and habitat.
 Most of these octopuses use Batesian mimicry, selecting an organism repulsive to predators as a model.

 In Müllerian mimicry, two or more aposematic forms share the same warning signals, as in viceroy and monarch butterflies.
 Birds avoid eating both species because their wing patterns honestly signal their unpleasant taste.

 Defensive structures

 Many animals are protected against predators with armour in the form of hard shells (such as most molluscs and turtles), leathery or scaly skin (as in reptiles), or tough chitinous exoskeletons (as in arthropods).

 A spine is a sharp, needle-like structure used to inflict pain on predators.
 An example of this seen in nature is in the sohal surgeonfish.
 These fish have a sharp scalpel-like spine on the front of each of their tail fins, able to inflict deep wounds.
 The area around the spines is often brightly colored to advertise the defensive capability; predators often avoid the Sohal surgeonfish.
 Defensive spines may be detachable, barbed or poisonous.
-Porcupine spines are long, stiff, break at the tip, and are barbed to stick into a would-be predator.
+Porcupine spines are long, stiff, break at the tip, and in some species are barbed to stick into a would-be predator.
 In contrast, the hedgehog's short spines, which are modified hairs, readily bend, and are barbed into the body, so they are not easily lost; they may be jabbed at an attacker.

 Many species of slug caterpillar, Limacodidae, have numerous protuberances and stinging spines along their dorsal surfaces.
 Species that possess these stinging spines suffer less predation than larvae that lack them, and a predator, the paper wasp, chooses larvae without spines when given a choice.